bahrus/be-alit/README.md

 Editing JSON by hand is a bit error prone.
 A [VS plugin](https://marketplace.visualstudio.com/items?itemName=andersonbruceb.json-in-html) can help with this.

-A framework can theoretically pass the view model:
+A framework can theoretically pass in the view model:

 ```JavaScript
 await whenDefined('be-enhanced');